polytypic/par-ml/README.md

 It would seem that the ability to drop work items from the owned deque, and thereby avoid accumulation of stale work items, and, at the same time, ability to avoid capturing continuations, can provide major performance benefits (roughly 5x) in cases where it applies.
-Other optimizations provide a small benefits (roughly 2x).
+Other optimizations provide small benefits (combining to roughly 2x).

 Avoiding false-sharing is crucial for stable performance.